asrhou/NATMI/README.md

 ## Command Line Utilities

-This tool can construct cell-to-cell communication networks based on multiomics abundance data.
-It works with with user-sepcified gene/protein abundance matrix files (CSV format -- only csv??) or can be used to explore Tabula Muris cell atlas data set and other deafult data sets provided (see: data/deafult direcorty).
+NATMI is a tool to construct cell-to-cell ligand-receptor communication networks from multiomics data.
+It works with with user-sepcified gene/protein abundance matrix files (CSV format -- only csv??) or can be used to explore Tabula Muris cell atlas data set [or other deafult data sets provided (see: data/deafult direcorty)--if you have more examples].
 For single-cell or single-nucli ???

 Which python is needed?
 2.X/3.X?